socketsupply/create-socket-app/README.md

 https://user-images.githubusercontent.com/79177582/219162686-649bbdb9-015a-41bd-a613-af665a5a199e.mov

 `Notes` :

 `npx` is a package runner tool that comes with `npm 5.2` and above - [learn more here](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner#:~:text=npx%20is%20a%20tool%20intended%20to%20help%20round,tools%20and%20other%20executables%20hosted%20on%20the%20registry.)

-`Templates`:you can start a new app from a template by appending `[template-name]` to the creation command.
+`Templates`you can start a new app from a template by appending `[template-name]` to the creation commands above.

 <!-- I was thinking ,it will be nice to add a video tutorial or screenshoots for each command and option. -->